eniac/Flightplan/testing/e2e/e2e.md

   * Attached via ens3d1 to tofino:3
   * ip: 10.0.0.7
   * mac: 00:02:c9:3a:84:00
-    * Potentially has to be set in arp on memcached server
     * Mac address should be used for generation of packets
 * Memcached Server
   * tclust4